bbenchoff/Babelscope/README.md

 ### How It Works

 1. **Generate Random ROMs**: Creates completely random CHIP-8 programs (3584 bytes each)
-2. **Setup Test Data**: Places the unsorted array `[8, 3, 6, 1, 7, 2, 5, 4]` at memory location 0x300-0x307, and every of 8-byte location until 0xEF8.
+2. **Setup Test Data**: Places the unsorted array `[8, 3, 6, 1, 7, 2, 5, 4]` in registers V0 to V7.
 3. **Execute Programs**: Runs complete CHIP-8 emulation for each random program for 100,000 cycles
-4. **Monitor for Sorting**: Checks periodically if the array becomes sorted to either:
+4. **Monitor for Sorting**: Checks periodically if the registers becomes sorted to either:
    - `[1, 2, 3, 4, 5, 6, 7, 8]` (ascending)
    - `[8, 7, 6, 5, 4, 3, 2, 1]` (descending)
+   - any sub-string sort, for example `[1 2 3 4 8 5 6 7]`, which is the first four elements sorted in ascending order
-5. **Save Discoveries**: When sorting is detected, saves the ROM binary and metadata
+5. **Save Discoveries**: When sorting is detected, saves the ROM binary and metadata.
+I'm only saving sorts with a substring length > 6, for ease of processing.

 ### Performance